Lukkai/PTM2/README.md

 # PTM2
-Basics of AVR atmega32 microprocessors programming in C. University laboratories course at PWr.
+Basics of AVR atmega32 microprocessors programming in C. University laboratory classes at PWr.